-The Academic Assessment Coordinating Committee (AACC) is a collegial body responsible for establishing, communicating, and reviewing program-level assessment processes in Academic Affairs.
-This committee also recommends policies related to assessment requirements.
-Finally, AACC is responsible for measuring the institution's compliance with the MSCHE accreditation Standard V.
+The Academic Assessment Committee (AAC) is a collegial body responsible for establishing, communicating, reviewing, and reporting on assessment processes in academic programs and identifying areas where professional development is needed.
+The committee is further responsible for measuring the institution's progress with the MSCHE accreditation Standard V.